brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ### 1. Create a stitch function to query employee data
 ![Console](img/findEmployee1.jpg "Console")
 Select "Functions" from the left navigation panel in the stitch console.
 Click the "Create New Function" button in the upper right corner.
 Give the function a name "findEmployee" and click "Save."
-This will bring up the function editor, cut and paste the code below.
+This will bring up the function editor, cut and paste the code below and click "Save."
 ```
 exports = async function( aSearchDoc ){
   /*